An Introduction to Legal Planning

 Before that, your parents are going to be responsible for you and they need to have Wills and Lasting Power of Attorney in place to manage their finances so that you can be looked after again if need be.

 From 18 you’re on your own, your parents no longer have any rights to look after your health, welfare or finances if you are unfortunate enough not to have the ability to make decisions yourself temporarily or permanently.
 An accident or stroke would mean that it’s off to the Court of Protection.
-Hopefully your parents or other family member will be appointed as your “Deputy.”
+Hopefully, your parents or another family member will be appointed as your “Deputy.”
 The deputy manages your life under the ongoing supervision of the Court of Protection.
 That is an expensive and complicated process so let’s hope it never happens to anyone in your family.
-Lasting Powers of Attorney are REALLY important – contact us if you don’t have both types.
+Lasting Powers of Attorney are REALLY important – contact us and we will pass you on to our recommended advisers if you don’t have both types.

 Who should be your Attorney